prasanna12510/gamesparks-docs/MARKDOWN/Tutorials/Analytics, Segmentation and Game Management/Building a Customer Feedback Screen.md

 ## The Screens 1 - Snippets

-Now we need to design the screens that will display the feedback to us.
+Now we need to design the parts of the screen that will display the feedback to us.
 So far we have the collection that will save the submissions and the Event which allows our users to submit their feedback.

 In this section, we'll set up four snippets for our feedback screen.